agni-datta/csLaTeX/tcscrypto/README.md

 No options.
 The full library is always loaded.

-### Manuscript Status Marks
+#### Manuscript Status Marks

 Use `\manuscriptmark` inside `\title` or `\author` to attach a precise manuscript-status notice through `\thanks`.
 The bracketed mode is required.

 - `\manuscriptmark[pre]` marks a preliminary preprint.
 The notice states that the manuscript may change and that a conference version may omit or abridge technical material.
 - `\manuscriptmark[final]` marks the full version of the work.
 The notice identifies the manuscript as containing the complete proofs, extended technical material, and supplementary results.

 Both notices state that any separately published version is governed by the copyright, license, and publication terms applicable to that version.
-The package deliberately does not redefine TeX's primitive `\mark`, which is required by running-header and output-routine machinery.
+The package deliberately does not redefine TeX’s primitive `\mark`, which is required by running-header and output-routine machinery.

 When `hyperref` derives PDF metadata or bookmarks from the title, `tcscrypto` removes the status mark and its option from the PDF string.
 The printed title footnote remains unchanged.